 Plastic, Reconstructive and Oral Surgery Research

-The Division of Plastic, Reconstructive and Oral Surgery at CHOP conducts research spanning a variety of focus areas, using the experience of a multi-disciplinary team to both advance the knowledge of conditions and improve the quality of life for the children we treat.
+The Division of Plastic, Reconstructive and Oral Surgery at CHOP conducts research spanning a variety of areas, using the experience of a multidisciplinary team to both learn more about conditions and improve the quality of life for the children we care for.
 The Division has been a leader in pediatric plastic surgery research for decades.
-In addition, we benefit from the close proximity of the research lab of the University of Pennsylvania’s Division of Plastic Surgery, located at the Leonard and Madlyn Abramson Pediatric Research Center at Children’s Hospital of Philadelphia.
+In addition, we benefit from collaborating with the research lab of the University of Pennsylvania’s Division of Plastic Surgery.

 Center for Craniofacial Innovation

-The Center for Craniofacial Innovation leverages key innovations in genomics, gene editing, and cell therapy to advance diagnosis and treatment of craniofacial and congenital conditions.
-We seek to cultivate research programs with complementary strengths around the theme of craniofacial development to gain fundamental understanding and innovate breakthrough care of craniofacial conditions.
+The Center for Craniofacial Innovation uses the latest findings in genomics, gene editing and cell therapy to advance the diagnosis and treatment of craniofacial conditions.
+Through collaboration, our goal is to gain a fundamental understanding of craniofacial development and fuel breakthroughs in the treatment of craniofacial conditions.

 Clinical Research

-Clinical research is an integral component of our Division’s mission.
-Our investigators conduct a wide variety of projects, both retrospective and prospective in nature.
-We investigate treatment outcomes and long-term results of surgical therapy, innovative treatment with novel devices and techniques, and psychosocial development of children with facial and body differences.
+Clinical research is an essential part of our Division’s mission.
+Our researchers conduct a wide variety of projects.
+Some of the topics we investigate include the outcomes and long-term results of surgical procedures; cutting-edge treatments using new devices and techniques; and the psychosocial development of children with facial and body differences.
 Additionally, we strive to understand the patient and family experience, looking to always improve the delivery of education and care.
-Below represent some of the active projects within the Division:
+Some of the active projects within the Division include:

 - Clinical outcomes in cleft lip and palate surgery